Graduate Research Trainees

 Canada H3A 1W9

-Each year, McGill Law hosts a small number of visiting scholars, such as sabbaticants and Fulbright fellows.
-Those who are interested in becoming a visiting scholar should complete the Visiting Scholars Application Form and email it to the attention of the research.law [at] mcgill.ca (subject: Visiting%20Scholar) (Research Office) of the Faculty of Law.
-The deadline to apply is February 1st of the year preceding the academic year during which the fellowship will be taken.
+Each year, McGill Law hosts a small number of Visiting Scholars, such as sabbaticants and Fulbright fellows.
+Interested candidates should please complete the Visiting Scholars Application Form and email it to the research.law [at] mcgill.ca (subject: Visiting%20Scholar) (Research Office).
+The application period is October 1 – February 1 for the following intake (September 1).

 The Arsenault Fellowships, which are supported by the Erin J. C. Arsenault Trust, are intended for graduate students engaged in research on the pursuit of peace and security in outer space through law, policy and global governance at the Institute of Air and Space Law (IASL).